rosell-dk/webp-convert/docs/converters.md

 [`imagick`](#imagick) would be your last choice.
 For some reason it produces conversions that are only marginally better than the originals.
 See [this issue](https://github.com/rosell-dk/webp-convert/issues/43).
 But it is fast, and it supports many *cwebp* conversion options.

+[`gmagick`](#gmagick) uses the *gmagick* extension.
+As with the *imagick* extension, it seems to produce conversions that are only marginally better than the originals in terms of quality/size ratio.

 **Summary:**

 *WebPConvert* currently supports the following converters: